Marketing Strategy ยท Updated July 9, 2026

 Social agencies help with short-form video, content calendars, influencer work, creative direction, and community management.

 This is useful if your music has a clear world but you struggle to translate it into repeatable content.
-Just make sure the agency understands music.
+Make sure the agency understands music.
 Generic social posting is not the same as creating intent around a song.

 5. Radio Promotion Companies